meilisearch/madness/README.md

-# Tokio-mdns
+# Madness

-Tokio-mdns is a library for mDNS service discovery and advertisement.
+Madness is a library for mDNS service discovery and advertisement.
 Checkout example for usage.

 ## Acknowlegement